hijamescheng/Hearty/README.md

 # About :construction: :construction_worker:

-Hearty is a simple utility app that allow people to record and track their blood pressure measurements, it is currently in development, stay tuned :)
+Hearty is a simple utility app that allows people to record and track their blood pressure measurements, it is currently in development, stay tuned :)